 - Once students have decided division would be the most convenient, ask them what form the total on a restaurant bill would be in.
 Have them think of what this number would look like.
 Have them give examples of dollar amounts.

 - Write one of these values on the board.

-- Review vocab by labeling each part of the number: decimal, tenths, and hundredths.
+- Review vocabulary by labeling each part of the number: "decimal," "tenths," and "hundredths."